anareaty/pretty-properties/README.md

 ## Bases support (experimental)

-Bases are still in beta, so this functional may change.
+Bases are still new and do not have API yet, so this functional may change.
 This functional is still fragile and can have bugs.

 ![base](images/image_base.png)